JaimeVL/MIDS-W205-Assignment2/README.md

 1. Iterate through all the files stored in the S3 bucket.
 2. For each file, the contents are read and inserted into a dataframe.
 Then only the entries which match each category (e.g. **Only #NBAFinals2015**, **Only #Warriors**, **Both hashtags**) are processed separately as described in step 3.
 3. For each category, the tweets are tokenized using the following rules:
-  a.
-Each word is separated by punctuation marks or spaces.
+  * Each word is separated by punctuation marks or spaces.
-  b.
-All words are converted to lower case.
+  * All words are converted to lower case.
-  c.
-URLs, stopwords, and the #NBAFinals2015 and #Warriors hashtags are discarded.
+  * URLs, stopwords, and the #NBAFinals2015 and #Warriors hashtags are discarded.
 4. After all files have been processed, the frequency counts are computed and the CSV files for each category are written to disk.
 5. Finally, for each category, a plot is shown.
 A png image is saved from the output of each.